 It’s important to note potential technology proficiency challenges of your team and to ensure no one is at a disadvantage.
 Conduct a needs assessment to determine what technologies are available and appropriate.
 Recognize your team’s time zones and work together to schedule and coordinate meetings in a way that maximizes everyone’s availability.

-Communicate at the onset team goals and individual responsibilities.
-In order to strengthen commitment, involve all team members in creating a process for effectively translating team goals into tasks and deadlines.
+Communicate team goals and individual responsibilities early on to ensure shared understanding.
+In order to strengthen commitment, involve all team members in creating a process for breaking down team goals into actionable tasks and realistic deadlines.

 Cultural and language differences within a global team can potentially lead to misconceptions and miscommunication.
-Take, for example, a global team that includes Germans and Japanese.
-Germans tend to provide more direct, unfiltered feedback, whereas the reverse is typical in the case of Japanese.
+Take, for example, a global team that includes German and Japanese people.
+Germans tend to provide more direct, unfiltered feedback, whereas the reverse is typical for people from Japan.
 Making note of these differences can help the team anticipate and resolve challenges.
-It’s important to have an open mind and a non-judgmental attitude toward others’ ways of thinking and communication styles.

 Cross-border teams have great potential for rich creativity and innovation that exceeds purely domestic teams.
 Leveraging the diverse backgrounds and skills of global team members and trying new perspectives presented by people from varying cultures can increase team effectiveness and provide more productive solutions to solving problems.
 Attention must be paid to drawing out the meaning of the speaker and exploring new ideas and communication patterns.